Administration & Finance COVID-19 Information

 In order to minimize the amount of office supplies purchased by the campus, the College will expand its office supplies to go program for the purchase of routine office supplies used by campus departments.
 Further details will be provided soon.

-In the meantime, employees needing office supplies can pick up any of the following items at the warehouse in the Service Building:
+Employees needing office supplies can pick up any of the following items at the warehouse in the Service Building through our Offices Supplies to Go Program:

 - Binder clips (Small, Medium, and Large)